 Charging Tests To Another Patient's Account

-Under exceptional circumstances, we will perform a test on, for example a relative and charge the patient.
+Under exceptional circumstances, we will perform a test on a secondary individual, for example a relative, and charge the patient.
 These situations will be evaluated on a case-by-case basis, but can occur:

 - when HLA Typing a related prospective renal or marrow transplant donor (third-party payers apparently accept such charges).

 - when the sample is from an unborn fetus

 - when the patient's diagnosis can be made only by testing someone else, and is likely to alter management.
 A patient with partially-treated bacterial diarrhea, from whom a pathogen is not isolated, could have an untreated, mildly symptomatic relative who still may have a positive culture, permitting better management of the culture-negative case.